yifeifang/cse481c/Lab-11:-Visualizations-in-ROS-with-RViz.md

 Next, you will add different visualization elements, called "Displays."
 Click on the "Add" button and explore the list of different display types offered in the pop-up.

-**Note:** If the display panel does not update or react to clicks, you may need to resize the Rviz window to have it re-render the UI.
+**Note:** If the display panel does not update or react to clicks, you may need to resize the RViz window to have it re-render the UI.
 This is a known issue.

 Start by adding a RobotModel.